 The climbing starts after the Mosquito Creek campground

-From the Mosquito Creek campground to North Molar Pass you must climb 575 metres over 6 kilometres – mostly at a moderate grade.
+From the Mosquito Creek campground to North Molar Pass you must climb 575 m (1,886 feet) over 6 kilometres – mostly at a moderate grade.

 The trail leaves the campground via a bridge over the creek.
 It continues to follow the creek for about a kilometre with one more creek crossing along the way.
 Reach a signed trail junction, 1.8 km past the campground.
 Stay left for North Molar Pass.
 (If you go right you’d be heading for Molar Pass – another one of the worthwhile Banff day hikes.)

 Continue through the woods until you reach beautiful sub-alpine meadows – dotted with wildflowers in July.
 Rock hop across the stream before you reach Mosquito Lake (not named on the topo map).
 From the lake the trail steepens as it begins to curve southeast.
 Hike through rock – and perhaps snow to reach the austere looking North Molar Pass.

 The hike from North Molar Pass to the Fish Lakes Campground

 It’s only 3.3 km from the top of North Molar Pass to the Fish Lakes campground.
 It’s a quick descent – initially steep but then moderate, to reach wildflower-filled meadows.

 The braided trail through this section can be quite muddy.
 I found gaiters to be worthwhile on this hike – between the mud and the snow.
 (You can buy gaiters here.)